fleetdm/fleet/docs/Get started/FAQ.md

 Each host’s OS version is available using the `api/v1/fleet/hosts` API endpoint.
 [Check out the API documentation for this endpoint](https://fleetdm.com/docs/using-fleet/rest-api#list-hosts).

 It’s possible in Fleet to retrieve each host’s kernel version, using the Fleet API, through `additional_queries`.
 The Fleet configuration options YAML file includes an `additional_queries` property that allows you to append custom query results to the host details returned by the `api/v1/fleet/hosts` endpoint.
-[Check out an example configuration file with the additional_queries field](https://fleetdm.com/docs/using-fleet/fleetctl-cli#fleet-configuration-options).
+For more information on setting up `additional_queries`, see the [configuration documentation](https://fleetdm.com/docs/configuration/configuration-files#features-additional-queries).

 ### Why is my host not updating a policy's response?